jackjliew/ai-openscale/metrics.md

    For more information, see [the Python SDK documentation](http://ai-openscale-python-client.mybluemix.net/).

-Visualization of your custom metrics can be find also on the Watson OpenScale Dashboard.
+Visualization of your custom metrics appear on the {{site.data.keyword.aios_short}} Dashboard.

 <!---
 ![screen shot with metrics from Advanced Tutorial](images/adv_tutorial_metrics.png)